harsha4824/Project-Milestone-01/docs/projectQualityManagement/projectQualityManagement.md

 <h3>Review Cycles:</h3>

-<p><h4>“A Guide to Project Management”(GPM)</h4>  consists of Video lectures, Quiz application,  Score Board, Forum for discussion, database development and Content development  are embedded in a complex system.
+<p>“A Guide to Project Management”(GPM) consists of Video lectures, Quiz application,  Score Board, Forum for discussion, database development and Content development  are embedded in a complex system.
 This allow each area of GPM to be presented at different levels of detail in a web-based user interface.
 It is essential that each GPM area receive appropriate review prior to being deployed on the public GPM web site.
 These reviews will be performed for each of the area (that is, Content Development, database development, Statistical analysis tools, user interface, and integration tools).
 A standard series of reviews are available for each category, and these can be applied to each GPM area during the review process.</p>

 <h3>Technical Guidance:</h3>